Va'eira: Third reading—Exodus 6:29–7:7

-Fourth reading — Exodus 7:8–8:6
+Fourth reading—Exodus 7:8–8:6

-In the fourth reading, God told how Aaron could cast down his rod and it would turn into a snake, and Aaron did so before Pharaoh.
+In the fourth reading, God told how Aaron could cast down his rod, and it would turn into a snake, and Aaron did so before Pharaoh.
 Pharaoh caused his magicians to do the same, but Aaron's rod swallowed their rods.
 Pharaoh's heart stiffened.
 A closed portion ends here.

 In the continuation of the reading, God began visiting ten plagues on Egypt.
-God told Moses to go to Pharaoh at his morning bath, demand of him to let the Israelites go to worship in the wilderness, and have Aaron strike the Nile with his rod and turn it into blood.
+God told Moses to go to Pharaoh at his morning bath, demand that he let the Israelites go to worship in the wilderness, and have Aaron strike the Nile with his rod and turn it into blood.
 A closed portion ends here.

 In the continuation of the reading, God told Moses to tell Aaron to stretch his rod over the waters of Egypt and turn them into blood.
 Moses and Aaron did so, killing the marine life and rendering the water unusable.
 But when the Egyptian magicians did the same, Pharaoh's heart stiffened.
 Seven days passed.
 The fifth open portion ends here.

 As the reading continues, God told Moses to have Aaron hold his arm with the rod over the river and bring up frogs, and they did so.
 The magicians did the same.
-Pharaoh summoned Moses and Aaron to plead with God to remove the frogs and said he would let the Israelites go Moses asked Pharaoh when Moses should ask God, Pharaoh replied the next day, and Moses said that he would do so the next day, so that Pharaoh would know that there is none like God.
+Pharaoh summoned Moses and Aaron to plead with God to remove the frogs and said he would let the Israelites go.
+Moses asked Pharaoh when Moses should ask God.
+Pharaoh replied the next day, and Moses said that he would do so the next day so that Pharaoh would know that there is none like God.
 The fourth reading ends here.

-Fifth reading — Exodus 8:7–18
+Fifth reading—Exodus 8:7–18

 In the fifth reading, the frogs departed, but Pharaoh became stubborn and did not let the Israelites leave.
 A closed portion ends here.

 In the continuation of the reading, God told Moses to have Aaron strike the dust with his rod, to turn it to lice throughout the land, and they did so.
 The magicians tried to do the same, but they could not.
 The magicians told Pharaoh, "This is the finger of God!"
 But Pharaoh's heart stiffened.
 A closed portion ends here.

-In the continuation of the reading, God told Moses to rise early and stand before Pharaoh as he came to the water and tell him that God said, "Let My people go," or else God would send swarms of flies on Egypt, but not on Goshen.
+In the continuation of the reading, God told Moses to rise early and stand before Pharaoh as he came to the water and tell him that God said, "Let My people go," or else God would send swarms of insects and wild animals on Egypt, but not on Goshen.
 The fifth reading ends here.